PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 During the processing of source C++ files IEGEN constructs internal tree-like structure (IR) which consists of entities corresponding to project directories, files, classes, functions, etc.
 The entities in IR have parent-child relationship, which is defined via the following hierarchy: *root* -> *directory* -> *file* -> *class* -> *method/property*.
-To tell IEGEN that the entity is going to be exposed to the target language, user need to define API in doxygen comments or under the `type_vars` section as described here: :ref:`external-api-label`.
+To tell IEGEN that the entity is going to be exposed to the target language, user needs to define API in doxygen comments or under the `type_vars` section as described here: :ref:`external-api-label`.
 Project configuration is described through the variables used inside API annotations.
 Using variables we define which code should be parsed, how the target code should look like, where output should be stored, etc.
 Variables must be defined under *var_def* section of project yaml configuration file.
 IEGEN provides a default list of variables.